-iv.
-Assessment of Non-Credit Courses
+iv) Assessment of Non-Credit Courses

-Non-credit (e.g. pre requisite or audited) courses will be assessed on a satisfactory/unsatisfactory basis (pass/fail) and will not contribute to the Final Grade Point Average.
-However, obtaining a satisfactory grade for non-credit courses registered is mandatory to be eligible for the award of the degree.
+Non-credit (e.g. pre requisite or audited) courses will be assessed and will not contribute to the Final Grade Point Average.
+However, obtaining a satisfactory grade for non-credit courses registered mandatory to be eligible for the award of the degree.